10 Snakes Of Taiwan, From Rare To Common

 Source: iNaturalist user Weiting Liu – CC BY 4.0

-The Boiga catsnake family is huge, with 38 members, but this is the only species to inhabit Taiwan.
-The Kelung catsnake is the most arboreal, or branch-dwelling snake of Taiwan.
-They can be found in forests across the whole island, except the highest central mountains over 1000 metres.
+The most arboreal, or tree-dwelling snake found in Taiwan.
+The Boiga catsnake genus is huge, with 38 members around India and southeast Asia, but the Kelung catsnake (Boiga kraepelini) is the only species to inhabit Taiwan.
+They can be found in forests across the entire island, except the high central mountainous areas of over 1000 metres.

-Kelung catsnakes measure up to 160cm and have bulging eyes and vertical pupils, as the catsnake name suggests.
-Their venom isn’t especially deadly, but this is an irritable species which won’t hesitate to lunge at intruders from a branch.
+The Kelung catsnake is also one of Taiwan’s longer snakes, at a maximum of 160cm.
+This species has bulging eyes and sharply vertical pupils, as their catsnake name suggests.
+Their venom isn’t especially deadly, but this is an irritable species which won’t hesitate to lunge at anyone it dislikes from its 2 metre high branch perch.

-Their foes in the Taiwanese wilds include the many-banded krait, a nemesis with a paralysing neurotoxic venom.
-The catsnake was observed with its mouth already in its predator’s mouth, attempting to wrap its lower body around leaves, and then the krait’s body, as the krait dragged it away.
-Despite this, the catsnake was sucked ever further down, being fully swallowed 13 minutes after the scientists arrived.
-Kelung catsnakes themselves are the top bird egg raider of Taiwan, including eggs of fairy pittas, dusky fulvettas and grey-cheeked fulvettas.
-A 2015 study confirmed that they were the top nest raider among 8 Taiwanese snakes tested.
+Kelung catsnakes have a confirmed nemesis in the wild: the many-banded krait, a snake with a paralysing neurotoxic venom.
+This catsnake was observed with its head already in its predator’s mouth, attempting to wrap its lower body around scattered leaves, and then the krait’s own body, as the krait dragged it away.
+Despite this, the catsnake was sucked ever further down, and was fully swallowed 13 minutes after the scientists arrived.

 5 Taiwanese habu